 An investigation found it could be bought by children as young as six years old, with a packet of around 60 doses costing just £1.
 Users say the drug causes short-lived feelings of satisfaction and has a pleasant salty taste.

 Ministers today warned that legislation would be necessary to control the spread of the killer substance, also known as 'KP'.

-The Lib Dem MP said she had asked the government's drug advice panel, the ACMD, for an urgent report with a view to introducing a ban by the end of the year.
+The Tory MP said she had asked the government's drug advice panel, the ACMD, for an urgent report with a view to introducing a ban by the end of the year.
 Officials are thought to be particularly concerned by the emergence of a new 'paste' form of the substance, said to be many times stronger gram-for-gram.